selfagency/rushkoff-archive-astro/src/content/2021-06-08_it_s_official__we_od_d_on_the_internet.md

 ---
-title: It’s Official: We OD’d on the Internet
+title: 'It’s Official: We OD’d on the Internet'
 subtitle: Zooming is to real conversation as smoking is to breathing
 date: 2021-06-08
 blurb:
 notes:
 publication: medium
 categories: [journalism]
 ---